kgururangan/Quantum-Chemistry/README.md

 Contents of Repository:

-CC_matlab - most up-to-date set of spin-integrated coupled-cluster codes.
+CC_matlab - most up-to-date set of spin-integrated coupled-cluster codes compatible with molecular orbital (MO) integrals obtained from any commercial quantum cheimstry software.
+Also contains RHF solver so that MO integrals can be generated in a self-contained manner (however SCF solver is not symmetry-adapted yet).
 Available spin-integrated calculations:

+    - RHF
     - CCSD
     - CR-CC(2,3)
     - Left-CCSD